stompchicken/stompchicken.github.com/src/blah/connect4/index.md

 There are two slightly odd things here.
 Firstly, the ordering goes up by rows first and then columns, which perhaps seems a little less natural that column first.
-The second is those `XX` positions, which correspond to indexes in the bitboard that are specially reserved to always contain a zero, called the zero barrier.
+The second is those `XX` positions, which correspond to indexes in the bitboard that always contain a zero, called the zero barrier.
 We'll get into the reasons for both in a little bit.

 Here's an example board encoding: